sovrin-foundation/protocol/protocol.md

 ## What's on the Ledger?
-The protocol stores the following Ledger Objects on the ledger:
+The protocol stores the following Public Objects on the ledger:
 1. Public DIDs and DID Documents (inluding public keys and addressable endpoints)
 2. Schema
 3. Claim Definitions (references a Schema and includes an Issuer's public keys)